Repair damaged or flaking concrete

 Sika have a wide range of concrete repair products that can be used for various repair and refinishing projects in and around the home.
 It is important to read the instructions, or visit the Sika website for guidelines for successful application and a lasting repair project.

 Sika also offer a range of additives and bonding agents that improve the properties of concrete projects.
-You will find Sika products at your local Builders Warehouse or click here to find your nearest supplier.
+You will find Sika products at your local Builders Warehouse.